-Stop dealing with limiting tools and complicated software.
+No more limiting tools or complicated 3D software.

-We put the power back into the hands of the artist to make authenticity and craft the sole drivers of creativity.
+Drawn2 puts the power back into the hands of the artist by making authenticity and craft the sole drivers of creativity.

 Supports Major Image Formats

-Drawn2 is flexible, precise, compatible, & fast.
-It's the most versatile 360 toolkit available & the only complete 360/virtual reality solution.
-No need for 3D layers or reliance on 3D architectures.
-Navigate 360° of space with precision.
-Take total control of your own unique style and look (unlike 3D software).
+Drawn2 is a versatile 360 toolkit that provides an array of virtual reality solutions for 2D artists.
+No need for 3D layers or relying on 3D architectures.
+Take control of your own unique style and look, which can be difficult with 3D software.
 Create intricate “2D style” 360 assets for retro indie video games.
 Save 2D & VR versions simultaneously (even store a 3rd version).
 Convert 360 projects to other formats like equimap to cube-map.
-Packed with robust features such as a tutorial mode to customize 360 creation curriculum (tutorial mode demo) & a storyboard mode to map out your vision for teams to follow (storyboard mode demo).
+Packed with features such as a tutorial mode to customize 360 creation curriculum.
+See tutorial mode demo.
+And a storyboard mode to map out your vision for creative teams to follow in 360°.
+See storyboard mode demo.

 2D to 360° — No Problem

-Drawn2 makes dynamic, multilayered 360 design and illustration accessible for the first time.
-Other programs give you different ways to create 3D objects.
-However, Drawn2 lets you create actual 2D objects in 360°, which from a stylistic point of view is 100% authentically 2D.
-No more being pigeonholed into 3D workflows or forced to use 3D layers or postcards.
-Now, you can use 2D creation methods to make 360/VR content within minutes.
-Photoshop will function the same as usual while you work—layers, tools, features, and all!
+Drawn2 makes multilayered 360 design and illustration accessible.
+Other programs provide ways to create 3D objects.
+However, Drawn2 lets you create actual 2D images in 360°, which from a stylistic point of view is 100% authentically 2D, so you don't have to convert your work into 3D postcards or be forced to use 3D layers.
+With Drawn2, you can use traditional 2D creation methods to design 360-degree content within minutes.
+All of the Photoshop features you are accustomed to will function the same while you work—layers, tools, features, and all.

-There are many advantages to using actual 2D objects (instead of 3D) when creating 360/VR.
-For example, 2D objects are much easier to manage.
-They have fewer complexities and are far more compatible with other programs and platforms.
-Plus, they have much smaller file sizes and require less processing power from your computer, to name a few.
+There are many advantages of using 2D images to create 360-degree content (as opposed to using 3D objects).
+For one, 2D objects are much easier to manage, have fewer complexities, and are far more compatible with other programs and platforms.
+2D images also have significantly smaller file sizes and require less processing power to render, to name a few.